wh1t3cAt1k/split-with-history/README.md

 Do you have monstrous files with lots of classes in your repository, but you are afraid to split them because you don't want to lose git change history?

-This is a PowerShell script that allows to extracts a line range from the specified file into another file, preserving git history for both of them.
+This is a PowerShell script that allows to extracts a line range from the specified file into another file, preserving git history for both the original file and the extracted bit.

 # Example usage: